oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     ![Create application from a file](images/from-a-file.png " ")

     When creating an application from a file, APEX allows you to upload CSV, XLSX, XML, or JSON files and then build apps based on their data.
-Alternatively, you can also copy and paste CSV data or load sample data.
+Alternatively, copy and paste CSV data or load sample data.

-4. Within the Load Data wizard, click the **Choose File** button.
+4. click the Load Data Wizard's **Choose File** button.

     ![Choose file](images/choose-file.png " ")